carmancater/carmancater.github.io/aboutme.md

 ---

 ## Background
-Hi there, my name is Carman Cater, I am from Connecticut, USA and have a passion for learning.
+Hi there, my name is Carman Cater, I am from Connecticut, U.S. and have a passion for learning.
 Here is my life in a few bullet points!

 ###### :baby: Journey
 - Public school graduate, community college transfer to local university studied business management